cgarciae/resume/index.md

 ## Currently

-Machine Learning Engineer at Quansight
+Machine Learning Engineer at Quansight <br>
 Author of Elegy, Treex, and Treeo

 ## Summary